Jeff Blashill: Coaching career

 In his second season with Grand Rapids, Blashill was awarded the Louis A. R. Pieri Memorial Award as the AHL's most outstanding coach for the 2013–14 season.
 In two seasons as head coach, he guided the Griffins to a combined 88–48–2–12 record.
 During his tenure, Griffins posted three separate seven-game winning streaks while never losing more than two consecutive games in regulation.

 On June 4, 2014, it was announced that Blashill had agreed to a new three-year contract with the Red Wings organization through to the 2016–17 season to coach the Red Wings.

 With a win over the Rockford IceHogs on April 1, 2015, Blashill became the first coach in Griffins franchise history to post three 40-win seasons and three 90-point seasons.
 In three seasons with the Griffins, he compiled a 134–71–12–11 regular season record and won seven of nine AHL playoff series.
 He is the only coach in Griffins history to qualify for the Calder Cup playoffs in three consecutive seasons.

 Following the departure of Detroit head coach Mike Babcock to the Toronto Maple Leafs, Blashill was named head coach of the Red Wings on June 9, 2015.
 On April 2, 2019, the Red Wings announced they signed Blashill to a two-year contract extension.
 On May 18, 2021, the Red Wings signed Blashill to a contract extension.
 On April 30, 2022, general manager Steve Yzerman announced that Blashill's contract would not be extended, ending his tenure in Detroit.
 During his seven seasons as head coach, he led the Red Wings to a 204–261–72 overall record.

+On July 12, 2022, Blashill was named an assistant coach of the Tampa Bay Lightning.

+On May 22, 2025, Blashill was named head coach of the Chicago Blackhawks.

 International

-Blashill has also been a member of Team USA's coaching staff four times in international competition, at the 2006 Ivan Hlinka Memorial Tournament, the 2009 World Junior A Challenge, the 2009 IIHF World Junior Championship, and the 2017 IIHF World championship.
+Blashill has also been a member of Team USA's coaching staff four times in international competition, at the 2006 Ivan Hlinka Memorial Tournament, the 2009 World Junior A Challenge, the 2009 World Junior Ice Hockey Championships, and the 2017 IIHF World Championship.